Tool Maintenance – Protecting A Cast Iron Tabletop

-After you finish, I recommend that you apply at least three coats of wax.
+After you finish, I recommend that you apply at least two more coats of wax.

 That’s it.
 You’re done.
 You now have a nice slippery cast iron table top that won’t rust up as quickly (if at all).
 I like to repeat this process as needed, which may be every six months or every six years.
 It all depends on how you use your saw.